-• The proposed amendments are derived from the vision of Lehigh Acres expressed by interested citizens during the completion of Lehigh Acres Comprehensive Plan, suggested amendments to the Lee Plan made by WRT, and analysis of the completed

-STAFF REPORT FOR CPA2008-07 Lehigh Acres Comprehensive Plan and current conditions made by Lee County Planning Staff.

-- The Lehigh Acres planning effort is a grass-roots effort by citizens who took an active interest in the County's current policies regulating land use within Lehigh Acres. - The Board of County Commissioners has provided financial and political support to community planning efforts in Lee County. - The Community recognized the need for a more planned approach to growth within Lehigh Acres and formed the Lehigh Acres Planning Panel. - The Lehigh Acres Commercial Land Use Study was commissioned in 1995 to analyze the imbalance of commercial land and recommend community-wide solutions.
-Its final report was issued in May 1996 and included a broad series of recommendations to retrofit Lehigh Acres with an appropriate balance of land for retail and service uses. - The Lee Plan amendments proposed in PAM/T 96-19 were adopted in 1998 to incorporate elements of the Lehigh Acres Commercial Land Use Study into the Lee Plan. - In 2000 the Lehigh Acres Implementation Report was completed as a follow-up to the Lehigh Acres Commercial Land Use Study. - During the middle part of this decade large portions of the area that had been identified as preferred commercial areas in the Lehigh Acres Commercial Land Use Study were developed as residential. - The Lehigh Acres Planning Panel requested assistance from the Lee County Board of County Commissioners to develop a comprehensive plan for Lehigh Acres. - In August of 2006 the Lee County Board of County Commissioners awarded the firm Wallace Roberts & Todd, LLC (WRT) with a professional service agreement for \$550,000 to a develop a comprehensive plan for the Lehigh Acres Planning Community to guide future development of all kinds within the Lehigh Acres Planning Community. - Broad concerns expressed by these citizens include lack of commercial areas, civic uses, and employment opportunities within the Lehigh Acres Planning Community. - On March 24, 2009 the Lee County Board of County Commissioners passed a resolution stating it's endorsement of the Lehigh Acres Comprehensive Planning Study completed by WRT.
+- The proposed amendments are derived from the vision of Lehigh Acres expressed by interested citizens during the completion of Lehigh Acres Comprehensive Plan, suggested amendments to the Lee Plan made by WRT, and analysis of the completed Lehigh Acres Comprehensive Plan and current conditions made by Lee County Planning Staff. - The Lehigh Acres planning effort is a grass-roots effort by citizens who took an active interest in the County's current policies regulating land use within Lehigh Acres. - The Board of County Commissioners has provided financial and political support to community planning efforts in Lee County. - The Community recognized the need for a more planned approach to growth within Lehigh Acres and formed the Lehigh Acres Planning Panel. - The Lehigh Acres Commercial Land Use Study was commissioned in 1995 to analyze the imbalance of commercial land and recommend community-wide solutions.
+Its final report was issued in May 1996 and included a broad series of recommendations to retrofit Lehigh Acres with an appropriate balance of land for retail and service uses. - The Lee Plan amendments proposed in PAM/T 96-19 were adopted in 1998 to incorporate elements of the Lehigh Acres Commercial Land Use Study into the Lee Plan. - In 2000 the Lehigh Acres Implementation Report was completed as a follow-up to the Lehigh Acres Commercial Land Use Study. - During the middle part of this decade large portions of the area that had been identified as preferred commercial areas in the Lehigh Acres Commercial Land Use Study were developed as residential. - The Lehigh Acres Planning Panel requested assistance from the Lee County Board of County Commissioners to develop a comprehensive plan for Lehigh Acres. - In August of 2006 the Lee County Board of County Commissioners awarded the firm Wallace Roberts & Todd, LLC (WRT) with a professional service agreement for \$550,000 to a develop a comprehensive plan for the Lehigh Acres Planning Community to guide future development of all kinds within the Lehigh Acres Planning Community. - Broad concerns expressed by these citizens include lack of commercial areas, civic uses, and employment opportunities within the Lehigh Acres Planning Community. - On March 24, 2009 the Lee County Board of County Commissioners endorsed the Lehigh Acres Comprehensive Planning Study completed by WRT.

-2. STAFF RECOMMENDATION FOR ADOPTION
+2. STAFF RECOMMENDATION:

 Staff recommends that the Board of County Commissioners transmit the proposed amendment as part of the 2008/2009 Regular Amendment Cycle.
-The recommended changes include the text additions below, the changes to Map 1 for the addition of the Specialized Mixed Use Nodes.
+The recommended changes include the text additions below, and the following four changes to the Future Land Use Map: